emilyjennings/register-your-kid/README.md

 They can view their profile page that contains classes and the teachers '/users/1/classes', the teachers have links to their pages with their classes that they teach '/teachers/1'

+12.18.18 notes after creating migrations and models and controllers:

+make resource routes for the landing page '/welcome' - this will be a view in parent, who is the user.

+make resource routes for the form to sign up for a class, the parent signs in and then sees the course index and goes to the page of the course and fills in the form.
+Need nested resources because the session assumes the parent already - can populate the kids they have in the form?

 Things you may want to cover: